yutopp/VGltf/README.md

 For a more practical example, see [Assets/Assets/VGltfExamples/glTFExample/Scripts/GltfLoader.cs](./Assets/VGltfExamples/glTFExample/Scripts/GltfLoader.cs).

-As another topic, animated glTF with Unity Mecanim is supported by default when using either the VRM 0.x extension or VGltf's [VGLTF_unity_avatar extension](/Packages/net.yutopp.vgltf.unity/Runtime/Extra/AvatarTypes.cs).
+As another topic, skinned meshes with Unity Mecanim is supported by default when using either the VRM 0.x extension or VGltf's [VGLTF_unity_avatar extension](/Packages/net.yutopp.vgltf.unity/Runtime/Extra/AvatarTypes.cs).

 ![VroidAvatarSample_A](/docs/vroid-avatar-sample_a.gif)